What is the Early Pregnancy Scan?

 - Detect whether it is single or multiple pregnancies.

-What is included with the early scan?
+What is included with the private early scan?

-Preparation for this baby scan
+Preparation for this early scan

 We need a full bladder for this early pregnancy scan, so you need to drink 1/2lt (1 pint) of water an hour before your scan.